syncfusion/ej2-angular-docs/src/documenteditor/document-editor/table-format.md

 ---
 title: "Working with Table Formatting"
 component: "DocumentEditor"
-description: "Learn table, cell, and row formatting supported in JavaScript document editor and how to apply it for selected contents."
+description: "Learn table, cell, and row formatting supported in Angular document editor and how to apply it for selected contents."
 ---

 # Working with Table Formatting

-Document editor customizes the formatting of table, or table cells such as table width, cell margins, cell spacing, background color, and table alignment.
+Document Editor customizes the formatting of table, or table cells such as table width, cell margins, cell spacing, background color, and table alignment.
 This section describes how to customize these formatting for selected cells, rows, or table in detail.

 ## Cell margins